 For any kind of traveler – If there is one thing we cannot go without anymore it is Airbnb.
 Airbnb is the best way to get cheap accommodation in some of the most beautiful locations.
 You can often find accommodation, comparable to luxury hotels, at a fraction of the price.
 From homestays to private villas, there is something for everyone’s budget and liking.
 And to make it even better sign up here now for AirBnB and get 30$ credit to be used on any of your future bookings!

 For the luxury travelers – Don’t worry, we have not forgotten about you, also for you there is a large range of accommodation available.
 From resorts with infinity pools to private villas, the choices in Ubud, Bali, are endless.
-To get the best deals we personally recommend using Booking.com and Agoda to find the perfect accommodation for you!
+To get the best deals we personally recommend using Booking.com simply check out the map below to find something that works for you!

 How to get to the Tukad Cepung Waterfall